Dear reader of ADxS.org, please excuse the disruption.

 • Hypoactivation in the bilateral ventral and dorsal striatum

-• For food rewards, on the other hand, there was no difference between those with ADHD and those without.3
+• For food rewards, on the other hand, there was no difference between those with ADHD and those without.7

 Affiliate reactions are behaviors that signal a desire to make contact.

 1.1.1.
-Ventral striatum for reward anticipation: underactivated in ADHD
+Ventral striatum in reward anticipation: underactivated in ADHD

 ADHD correlates with reduced activity in response to anticipated rewards in the brain regions of the reward center (including the nucleus accumbens).
 Motivation triggered by (correspondingly high) personally interesting rewards reduces ADHD symptoms.

 Adult males with ADHD-HI were found to have decreased activation of the ventral striatum during gain anticipation and increased activation of the orbitofrontal cortex in response to a gain.
-The lower the activation of the ventral striatum during gain anticipation, the higher the hyperactivity and impulsivity.56 Children with ADHD-HI showed a significantly reduced volume of the ventral striatum bilaterally and a correlation of the reduction of the right ventral striatum with hyperactivity / impulsivity.7
+The lower the activation of the ventral striatum during prize anticipation, the higher the hyperactivity and impulsivity.910 Children with ADHD-HI showed a significantly reduced volume of the ventral striatum bilaterally and a correlation of the reduction of the right ventral striatum with hyperactivity / impulsivity.11

-One study found underactivation of the striatum during reward anticipation in ADHD-C only in adults, but not in children.9
+One study found underactivation of the striatum during reward anticipation in ADHD-C only in adults, but not in children.13

-Another study found in ADHD-HI that hyperactivity/impulsivity correlated with (relatively) decreased ventral striatal activity during reward anticipation and increased ventral striatal activity as a reward response.
-In contrast, non-affected individuals showed increased activity of the ventral striatum during reward anticipation.10
+Another study found in ADHD-HI that hyperactivity/impulsivity correlated with (relatively) decreased ventral striatum activity during reward anticipation and increased ventral striatum activity as a reward response.
+In contrast, unaffected individuals showed increased activity of the ventral striatum during reward anticipation.14

-ADHD symptoms in children correlated with reduced activation of the striatum during reward anticipation, regardless of the severity of ADHD symptoms.11
+ADHD symptoms correlated with decreased activation of the striatum during reward anticipation in children, regardless of ADHD symptom severity.15

-It follows that reward anticipation, which is controlled by phasic dopamine in the striatum and even more so in the nucleus accumbens, is also increased by β2 nicotinic receptor agonists - such as nicotine - .
+Consequences are that reward anticipation, which is controlled by phasic dopamine in the striatum and even more so in the nucleus accumbens, is also increased by β2-nicotinic receptor agonists - such as nicotine - .

 1.1.2.
 Striatum for reward expectation and stress